 SoftBank and Banco Inter declined to comment.

-Banco Inter’s preferred shares have surged 342% since the bank went public, among the best-performing IPOs in the region, according to data compiled by Bloomberg.
+Banco Inter’s preferred shares have gained more than 500% since the bank went public, among the region’s best-performing IPOs, according to data compiled by Bloomberg.

-The company, which started as a real estate-focused bank, reinvented itself as an online lender, offering digital accounts and zero-fee products while also selling different types of investments and brokerage services.
-Inter said it plans to use proceeds from the sale to boost its credit operations, invest in technology and new products, and make strategic acquisitions.
+The company, which started as a real estate-focused bank, reinvented itself as an online lender, offering accounts and zero-fee products while also selling investment and brokerage services.